-The SAHRIS PalaeoMap indicates that the Palaeontological Sensitivity of the Quaternary Kalahari and Dwyka Groups is Moderate, while that of the Prins Albert Formation of the Ecca Group is High.
-Unfossiliferous sediment with a Zero Palaeontological Sensitivity includes Jurassic Dolerite as well as sediments of the Namaqua-Natal Province (Almond and Pether, 2009; Almond et al., 2013, Groenewald et al. 2014).
-The suggested location is classified as having a High (orange) Palaeontology Theme Sensitivity in the DFFE Screening Report.
+The SAHRIS PalaeoMap indicates that the Palaeontological Sensitivity of the Quaternary Kalahari alluvium is Moderate, that of the unfossiliferous Jurassic Dolerite is Zero while that of the Prince Albert Formation is High (Almond and Pether, 2009; Almond et al., 2013, Groenewald et al. 2014).
+The suggested location is classified as having a High Palaeontology Theme Sensitivity in the DFFE Screening Report.

-A site-specific field survey of the development footprint was conducted on foot and by motor vehicle on 12-13 November 2022.
-No fossiliferous outcrop was detected in the proposed development.
-The site investigation as well as desktop research (National Database and published data) concluded that fossil heritage of scientific and conservational interest in the area is relatively rare and of low scientific and conservational value.
+A site-specific field survey of the development footprint was conducted on foot and by motor vehicle on 28-29 April 2024.
+Although no fossils were detected in the proposed Brandvlei to Soafskolk pipeline development, trace fossils were identified in the broader footprint.
+The site investigation and desktop research (National Database and published data) concluded that fossil heritage of scientific and conservational interest in the area is relatively rare.
+However, many taxons have been described from a single specimen, and thus all well-preserved fossils are important.
 Data indicates that fossil sites are generally rare, sporadic and unpredictable.
 A low significance has thus been allocated to the development footprint.
-This is in contrast with the High Sensitivity allocated to the development area by the SAHRIS Palaeontological Sensitivity Map and DFFE Screening Tool.
-The Very High Palaeontological Sensitivity indicated by the DFFE Screening Tool is thus contested/disputed, with a Low Palaeontological Sensitivity assigned to the development based on the site investigation in November 2022.
+This is in disagreement with the High Sensitivity allocated to the development area by the DFFE Screening Tool and SAHRIS PalaeoMap.

-In terms of palaeontological impacts, a High Palaeontological Significance has been allocated for impacts associated with the construction phase of the KTE Pipeline development pre-mitigation and a low significance post mitigation.
-The construction phase will be the only development phase with the potential of impacting Palaeontological Heritage, and no significant impacts are expected to impact the Operational and Decommissioning phases.
+In terms of palaeontological impacts, a Medium Palaeontological Significance has been allocated for impacts associated with the construction phase of the Brandvlei to Soafskolk pipeline development premitigation and a low significance post-mitigation.
+The construction phase will be the only development phase with the potential to impact Palaeontological Heritage, and no significant impacts are expected to impact the Operational and Decommissioning phases.
 As the No-Go Alternative considers the option of 'do nothing' and maintaining the status quo, it will have a Neutral impact on the Palaeontological Heritage of the development.
-The Cumulative impacts of the KTE development and associated infrastructure is considered to be medium pre-mitigation (as the area is not highly fossiliferous) and Low post-mitigation, and falls within the acceptable limits for the project.
-It is therefore considered that the proposed development will not have damaging impacts on the area's palaeontological resources.
+The Cumulative impacts of the pipeline development are considered to be medium pre-mitigation (as the area is not highly fossiliferous) and Low post-mitigation and fall within the acceptable limits for the palaeontological resources of the area.
 The construction of the development may thus be permitted to its whole extent, as the development footprint is not considered sensitive in terms of palaeontological resources.
 It is consequently recommended that no further palaeontological heritage studies, ground truthing, or specialist mitigation be required pending the discovery of newly discovered fossils.